WEATHER REPORT — Black Market (review)

 Sean Trane

-Generally hailed by pure progheads as WR’s best album, Black Market is indeed often cited by other fans, partly/mainly because of drummer Chester Thompson and bassist Jaco Pastorius’ arrival in the fold.
+Generally hailed as WR’s best album, Black Market is indeed often cited by other fans, partly/mainly because of drummer Chester Thompson and bassist Jaco Pastorius’ arrival in the fold.
 WR’s sixth album indeed sports a spotless all star line-up, but to this writer, the group fails to really gel: indeed, there is no stable line-up as there are two bassists and four percussionists/drummers and this fails to give a solid musical direction.

 A very over-rated album, Black Market is (a bit) ruined by the lack of songwriting proper, as this is mostly a Groove & Jam album.
 While I can understand why some people highly regard this album so highly, I think it is so for the wrong reasons; the main one is the over-the-top virtuosi playing of some members, but although still restrained here, it would only get worse with the next albums.
 In the meantime, BM is a worthy album that deserves to be heard, but not be lauded to stratospheric heights it usually is.